Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

         3. These are the job attributes that the job scheduler needs, which are keyword arguments passed to PSI/J's [`JobAttributes` class](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes).

-        4. If you use this keyword argument, there is no need to explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.
+        4. If you use this keyword argument, there is no need to explicitly specify the `RESULTS_DIR` quacc setting.

         5. This will tell Covalent to make a unique working directory for each job.
 This should be used in place of the `CREATE_UNIQUE_DIR` quacc setting, which seeks to do largely the same thing.